microsoft/Windows-AppConsult-PWALab/Manual/README.md

 13. The command will build and run the Contoso Backend website, which will be available at the URL **http://localhost:1983**
 14. Open a new instance of Chrome and type this URL in the address bar.
 15. In the page you should see the subscription you have just registered with its unique channel URI.
+The website is communicating with the **/api/channel** endpoint exposed by our Web API, this time however with a GET instead of a POST.
+In this case, the endpoint is simply returning the list of all the subscriptions stored in the database.

     ![](googlechannel.png)